Meet the Clerk

 As a public trustee, my office mission is to serve you with integrity, professionalism, courtesy, and respect.
 Please use our online services or call, email or visit one of my offices if we can be of further service to you.

-The Honorable Carolyn (Barton) Timmann was sworn into Office on January 8, 2013, as the Martin County Clerk of the Circuit Court and Comptroller.
-She was sworn in for her second term on January 8, 2017, and her third term on January 5, 2021.
-Carolyn is the sixth Clerk to serve since Martin County was formed in 1925.
+The Honorable Carolyn (Barton) Timmann was first sworn into Office on January 8, 2013, as the Martin County Clerk of the Circuit Court and Comptroller.
+She is currently serving her third term in office and is the sixth Clerk to serve since Martin County was formed in 1925.

 Carolyn started her career in the state court system working for a 19th Judicial Circuit Judge and as the Martin County Law Librarian.
 She then worked in a local law firm before serving as the legislative assistant to Representative Tom Warner in the Florida House of Representatives, based in Stuart.
 Following that role, Carolyn and her family moved to Tallahassee where she worked in the Attorney General's Office as Special Assistant to Florida's first two Solicitor Generals.